asgaonkar/asgaonkar.github.io/docs/education.md

 {: .no_toc }

-"Learning to learn is the best thing you could ever learn" - Atit Gaonkar {: .fs-4 .fw-100}
+"Mastering the ability to learn is the best thing you could ever learn" - Atit Gaonkar {: .fs-4 .fw-100}

 ## Table of contents